MovieLabs/OMC/Docs/Tech-Notes/Assets.md

 Using groups can simplify managing the relationships that exist between assets and other pieces of context.
 If multiple images of concept art in a group together, the character only has to relate to the group, not each individual image.
 A set of 3D assets may be reused in multiple scenes, each group can be related independently to a scene, or a group representing 3D model can itself be in multiple groups

 ---
-An Asset that is structurally an AssetGroup, with three other Assets as elements.
+An Asset that is structurally an AssetGroup, with three other Assets as elements of that group.
 ```
 identifier
 	identifierValue: A1